ahsan518/PoC/README.md

 ----------------

 -   **Service Account:**\
     The deployment uses a manually created service account (`wandb-service-account`).
 Ensure it exists in the `wandb` namespace if you set `serviceAccount.create` to `false` in your Helm values.
+After the successful installation of infrastructure, after doing `helm upgrade --install wandb wandb/wandb --namespace wandb --create-namespace --set storage.bucket="gs://wandb-artifacts-annular-garden-451204-d3%" --values helm/values.yaml`

 * * * * *